"The best source of capital is to be highly

 Fast Track to Course Calendar

 Financial models are designed to predict economic outcomes.
 How do you know if a model works?
 The model must provide results which allow reasonably accurate predictions of economic outcomes, such as the future revenue of General Electric.
 Your model does not have to be perfect.
 Indeed, it is impossible to be perfect.
 To succeed in the world of finance, you just have to be very good at building models (perhaps even excellent) in comparison to other people's models.
 In the case of financial models, we want to predict outcomes that would shape the results of financial statements, such as future cash flows, earnings, and various growth rates of variables that are measured within financial statements.
 Once you have chosen a particular model to test against empirical data, it is possible to use statistical analysis to verify that the model has utility (can achieve acceptable results).
 One of the more common forms of models are simulations.
 Simulations may be used to project alternative cash flow streams for firms under varying conditions of aggregate demand, inflation, tax rates, interest rates, and exchange rates, among other variables.
 While these techniques provide students with the tools for valuing enterprises under a wide range of conditions, one must also recognize that the short-term movements in equity valuations in the various stock markets are even more complexly determined.
 Such stock price movements are not always determined strictly by intrinsic value, even when intrinsic value is estimated in the context of the aforementioned range of macroeconomic, competitive, and socio-political conditions.
-As behavioral finance, and even earlier, John Maynard Keynes, has argued, investors in financial markets are capable of emotional buys and sells (rather than the sort of consistently rational behavior dreamed of in neoclassical economic theory), panics, and herd behavior.
+As behavioral finance, and even earlier, John Maynard Keynes, has argued, investors in financial markets are capable of emotional buys and sells (in violation of consistently rational behavior dreamed of in neoclassical economic theory), panics, and herd behavior.
 Thus, at any given moment, certain (and sometimes most) stocks can be and are mispriced, i.e. significantly divergent from any reasonable calculation of intrinsic value.
 During bubbles and crashes this mispricing can reach extremes.
 The valuation techniques learned in this course provide students with a means for identifying such mispricing.
-However, and regretably, the more interesting conversation on why such mispricing occurs will only be touched on at this level of analysis.
-Students who are interested in this issue are encouraged to pursue the literature on behavioral finance outside of the structure of this course and to read carefully those sections of the supplemental text by Doug Henwood that covers this and related topics.
-It is also possible for the top students in this course to pursue these topics in the advanced corporate finance course in the spring semester.
+Mispricing is addressed by research in behavioral finance, an alternative paradigm to neoclassical economics and rejects the fictions of rationality and representative agents in favor of incorporating psychological research and empirical studies.
+This is a positive move by finance economists and may represent a tentative step towards more widespread adoption of the scientific method in economics, writ large.

 Some financial data sources can be accessed from the course's own corporate finance hotlinks page.
 If you notice dead links or mistakes on the hotlinks page, please bring them to the attention of Professor Gabriel.

-|Jan.
-22-24||Intro to Finance|
+|Sept.
+9||Intro to Finance|

 We begin with the long introduction to corporate structures and value creation.
 Read the following introductory questions on finance: Questions to Ponder.
 Also, read the following Intro to Finance.
 The questions and introduction will help us in our discussion of the role of finance in society.
 We will use a heuristic diagram of a firm and discuss various component parts of the overall social and technical processes that determine the success or failure of the firm: financing and access to tangible and intangible assets, nexus with labor markets and access to necessary skill-sets, the immediate process of production, transportation of products, marketing of products, final sales by which cash flows are generated, the receipt and distribution of the surplus value flows necessary to meet the demands of claimants.
 Click on "Intro to Finance?" above to read the introduction to the course.
 Read chapter one of text.
 Read the following short introductory essays on the cash flow cycle (click here) and cash flows, more generally, (click here).

 The Text, chapters 1 & 2